ech08ravo/2019C/Meeting Minutes/Meeting-30.04.md

 ## Follow up actions (Facilitator, Knowledge Manager)

 1. Quang will update the use scenario.
-2. Quang will propose two use cases, one for the Personalisation engine and the other one, for the Learning analytics platform.
+2. Quang will propose two use cases for the Personalisation engine component and for the Learning analytics platform.
 3. All of us will give feedback about point 2.
 4. For use-case 1 (Personalisation engine)
     - Madeline will propose an interactions diagram